ABOUT ISA

 2. Collection of dues on behalf of RCs, WGs and TGs

 Dues for RC/WG/TG affiliation can be paid through ISA membership portal.
-A payee's name and address are immediately forwarded to the secretary of the relevant RC, WG, and TG.
 The amounts collected on behalf of the RCs, WGs, TGs, are transferred on request, free of charge, to each RC, WG, and TG bank account (or, if preferred, sent by cheque).
 President and Secretary/Treasurer should sign requests for funds release from RC/WG/TG funds kept at the ISA Secretariat.

 How does this service benefit Research Committees?